Pomeranian and heatwave: how to protect it and react?

 • Author of the publication:

-A heatwave is a phenomenon that threatens everyone, humans and animals, during particularly hot summers.
-When the Pomeranian suffers from heat stroke or has been exposed to high temperature for too long, he risks a reaction manifested by various symptoms that must be diagnosed to know how to remedy them.
+Heat waves are a phenomenon that threatens everyone, humans and animals alike, during particularly hot summers.
+When a Pomeranian suffers from heatstroke or has been exposed to high temperatures for too long, it risks experiencing a repercussion manifesting through various symptoms that must be diagnosed in order to determine the appropriate treatment.

 Signs of heatstroke

 The Pomeranian is also sensitive to intense heat.
-The dog does not sweat and cannot cool its body temperature like a human can.
-It does not have sweat glands, except on its foot pads, and must therefore use its breathing to regulate its temperature.
-We see this in particular by the fact that he pants while sticking out his tongue when he is too hot.
-You can recognize heatstroke after observing certain symptoms: rapid and difficult breathing, vomiting and diarrhea or muscle tremors.
-The dog may also appear particularly lethargic or lie down and pace around.
-You must then intervene quickly before he loses consciousness and do not hesitate to call a veterinarian in case of doubt.
+The dog doesn't sweat and cannot cool its body temperature like a human.
+It lacks sweat glands, except on its paw pads, and therefore relies on its breathing to regulate its temperature.
+This is particularly noticeable when it pants and sticks out its tongue when it's too hot.
+Heatstroke can be recognized by observing certain symptoms: rapid and labored breathing, vomiting and diarrhea, or muscle tremors.
+The dog may also appear particularly lethargic or lie down and paw at the ground.
+It's crucial to intervene quickly before the dog loses consciousness and to call a veterinarian if you have any doubts.

 Precautions to take

-A few precautions to adopt during the summer will keep you out of trouble.
-It is safer to keep your pet indoors during heatwaves and take them out preferably at certain times (early morning or late afternoon).
-Likewise, avoid letting your dog walk on asphalt or concrete as much as possible, which can go so far as to cause burns under the pads.
-It is best to walk him on fresh grass and check the underside of his paws when you return from the walk.
-Do not hesitate, if you deem it useful, to relieve him by covering him with a cold, damp towel or to improvise a cooling system with a bucket of ice cubes and a fan to guide the cold air over him.
-There are even commercially available cooling mats designed for this purpose.
-Be careful, however, not to use water that is too cold, which would be dangerous for your health.
+A few precautions taken during the summer will keep your pet safe.
+It's best to keep your pet indoors during heat waves and take them out at specific times (early morning or late afternoon).
+Similarly, avoid letting your dog walk on asphalt or concrete as much as possible, as these surfaces can cause burns to their paw pads.
+It's preferable to walk them on fresh grass and check the underside of their paws after your walk.
+If you feel it's necessary, don't hesitate to soothe them by covering them with a cool, damp towel or improvising a cooling system with a bucket of ice and a fan to direct the cool air onto them.
+There are even cooling mats available commercially designed for this purpose.
+However, be careful not to use water that is too cold, as this could be harmful to their health.

-In periods of intense heat, it is important to change the Pomeranian 's water even more often than usual so that it is always fresh.
-The water fountain is a good alternative to keep the water fresh and attractive and encourage the dog to come and hydrate more often.
-The Pomeranian 's fur is naturally protective against sunburn.
-So, it is important to leave it to him but to brush him regularly after the moult to remove the old undercoat and help air out his fur for the summer.
-Depending on the size of your dog and where you live, it is possible to shower him with a garden hose or in your shower tray.
+During periods of intense heat, it's important to change your Pomeranian 's water even more frequently than usual to keep it fresh.
+A water fountain is a good way to keep the water fresh and appealing, encouraging your dog to drink more often.
+A Pomeranian 's coat is naturally protective against sunburn.
+Therefore, it's important to leave it as is, but brush it regularly after shedding to remove the old undercoat and help aerate its fur for the summer.
+Depending on the size of your dog and where you live, you can shower it with a garden hose or in your dog shower tray.

-You should never leave your dog in your car, even with the windows slightly ajar, for a long period of time.
-With the windows closed, under no circumstances.
-In fact, the windows amplify the sun's rays and contribute to raising the temperature to 45 or 50 degrees, which can lead to the death of your animal.
-If you are traveling for several hours by car, you should bring water to drink regularly.
-There are specialized water bottles for animals.
-It is also important to schedule regular breaks.
+Never leave your dog in the car, even with the windows slightly open, whether for a short or long period.
+Never leave the car with the windows closed.
+The windows amplify the sun's rays and can cause the temperature to rise to 45 or 50 degrees Celsius, which can be fatal for your pet.
+If you are traveling for several hours by car, be sure to bring plenty of water to give your dog regularly.
+Specialized water bottles are available for animals.
+It is also important to plan regular breaks.

-As in any situation, preventive measures remain the wisest solution, especially since they are not difficult to adopt.
-Moreover, very often, the dog itself adopts a different attitude when it is hot and takes care of itself by remaining resting in shaded or cool places in the house.
+As in any situation, preventative measures remain the wisest solution, especially since they are not difficult to adopt.
+Moreover, dogs often change their behavior when they are hot, resting in shady or cool areas of the house.